Results and Reporting Guide

 A Partial Submission is a record of when a respondent began answering questions on the form, but did not click the "Submit" button at the end of the form.

-They differ from a regular Submission as, if the form was not completed, your post-submission actions will not trigger.
+Unlike a regular Submission, post-submission actions like emails and integrations are not triggered.
 This means that Partial Submissions cannot:

 Partial submissions aren't considered "complete" records of data, and therefore we automatically purge new partial submissions after 30 days on a rolling basis.